dcc-cc3002/final-reality-JTJetc/README.md

 - Used require to avoid using illegal values in constructors.
 - Added methods for character attacking enemies, enemies attacking characters, character taking damage by enemies, and enemies taking damage by characters.
+- Added more tests for more code coverage.

 This project is licensed under the
 [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).